thomas-crane/nrelay/docs/packet-structures.md

 The id of the reskin to activate.

 ## SetConditionPacket
-Sent to set a condition effect on the player.
+Sent to tell the server about a condition effect on the player.
 ### Members
 #### `conditionEffect: number`
-The id of the condition effect to activate.
+The id of the condition effect.

 #### `conditionDuration: number`
 The duration of the condition effect.